The Microscience Approach

 As regards other sciences, the electricity kit developed some years ago

-has been extended to include electromagnetism, whilst the biology
+has been extended to include electromagnetism and electronics, whilst the biology

 range of experiments now includes some botany and zoology, as well as